emv6/Hybrid_Assembly/README.md

 chmod +x spa_command.txt
 ./ spa_command.txt
 ```
+## Genome Coverage of Illumina and Nanopore Assemblies
+To determine the genome coverage of each genome's Illumina and Nanopore assembly a [script](https://github.com/emv6/Hybrid_Assembly/blob/main/Bam_Files_Illumina_Nanopore.sh) was generated to map the illumina reads to the illumina assembly using BWA mem.
+SAMtools depth was used to determine genome coverage.
+The nanopore reads were mapped to the nanopore assembly using minimap.
+SAMtools depth was used to determine genome coverage.
 ## [Kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) Assembly Analysis
 ```
 # Counting *S. aureus* reads into the kraken2 output files